liquity/bold/README.md

 ### Path-dependent redemptions: lower fee when chunking

-The redemption fee formula is not path-dependent: that is, given some given prior system state, the fee incurred from redeeming one big chunk of BOLD in a single transaction is greater than the total fee incurred by redeeming the same BOLD amount in many smaller chunks over many transactions (assuming no other system state change in between chunks).
+The redemption fee formula is path-dependent: that is, given some given prior system state, the fee incurred from redeeming one big chunk of BOLD in a single transaction is greater than the total fee incurred by redeeming the same BOLD amount in many smaller chunks with many transactions (assuming no other system state change in between chunks).

-As such, redeemers may be incentivised to split their redemption into many transactions in order to pay a lower total redemption fee.
+As such, redeemers may be incentivized to split their redemption into many transactions in order to pay a lower total redemption fee.

 See this example from this sheet [LINK]: https://docs.google.com/spreadsheets/d/1MPVI6edLLbGnqsEo-abijaaLnXle-cJA_vE4CN16kOE/edit?usp=sharing